 18. SaaS Selling

 SaaS sales is a complex process of selling full-featured software as a licensed service for use over the internet.
-However, the SaaS sales process is complex and has many steps to turn visitors into customers.
-Therefore, there’s more room for error than other sales methodologies.
+However, the SaaS sales process is a complicated set of actions you initiate to turn visitors into paying clients; therefore, there’s more room for error than other sales methodologies.

 19. Customer-Centric Selling

-Michael Bosworth, a sales trainer and author, made Customer-Centric Selling.
-It helps salespeople stand out from the competition by creating a great customer experience.
-Overall, the unique selling strategy abandons pushy sales tactics.
-Instead, it favors establishing meaningful and trusted relationships with your customers.
+Sales trainer and author Michael Bosworth created Customer-Centric Selling to help salespeople to differentiate from the competition by creating a great customer experience.
+Overall, the unique selling strategy abandons pushy sales tactics in favor of establishing meaningful and trusted relationships with your customers.

 20. Command of the Sale

-Command of the sale is a sales methodology created by Force Management.
-It helps organizations qualify their pipeline, focus on the best opportunities, understand customer problems, and help them decide easily.
+Command of the sale is a sales methodology created by Force Management to help organizations qualify their pipeline better, focus on the right opportunities, recognize customer pain points, and smoothly guide them through the decision process.

 How to Implement a New Sales Methodology